spring-guides/gs-validating-form-input/README.md

 </html>
 ```

-It contains a simple form with each field in a separate slot of a table.
+The page contains a simple form with each field in a separate slot of a table.
 The form is geared to post towards `/enterAge`.
-It is marked as being backed up by the `person` object that we saw in the GET method in the web controller.
+It is marked as being backed up by the `person` object that you saw in the GET method in the web controller.
 This is known as a **bean-backed form**.
-There is only one field in our `Person` bean, and we can see it tagged with `th:field="*{age}"`.
+There is only one field in the `Person` bean, and you can see it tagged with `th:field="*{age}"`.

 Right next to that entry field is a `<div>` with `th:text="${error}"`.
-This gives us a place to insert an error message.
+This gives you a place to insert an error message.

-Finally, we have a button to submit.
+Finally, you have a button to submit.
 In general, if the user enters an age that violates the `@Valid` constraints, it will bounce back to this page with the error message on display.
-If a valid age is entered, then the user is routed to the next web page.
+If a valid age is entered, the user is routed to the next web page.

 `src/main/webapp/results.html`
 ```html